conan-io/docs/reference/generators/visualstudio.rst

 There are ``ConanVariables`` containing the information of the dependencies.
 Those variables are used later in the file, like in the ``<Link>`` task.

-Note that for single-configuration packages, which is the most typical, conan install Debug/Release, 32/64bits, packages separately.
+Note that for single-configuration packages, which is the most typical, :command:`conan install` Debug/Release, 32/64bits, packages separately.
 So a different property sheet will be generated for each configuration.
 The process could be:

 Given for example a ``conanfile.txt`` like: